 The subsequent statements made by two of the previous winners, Norman Foster and Rafael Moneo, were sharper and more committed, making a clear, explicit and undoubted recognition of the Canadian architect.

-If architecture were only art, plastic expression, individual and visual, over and above its social values and its condition of necessity, something whose knowledge did not depend on society, then it is clear that the prize was right.
+Suppose architecture were only art, plastic expression, individual and visual, over and above its social values and its condition of necessity, something whose knowledge did not depend on society.
+In that case, the prize was right.

 End or continuity.

-From Santa Monica, in Los Angeles, Gehry admitted his special gratitude for the awarding of the Prize and with it the importance that the construction of the Guggenheim in Bilbao had signified in his career, well above the value of the Pritzker Prize that he had won a decade earlier in 1989.
+From Santa Monica, in Los Angeles, Gehry expressed his special gratitude for the awarding of the Prize and with it the significance that the construction of the Guggenheim in Bilbao had held in his career, far exceeding the value of the Pritzker Prize that he had won a decade earlier in 1989.
 The prizes can be a launching springboard at certain times, but they can also mean a period and end in a career (something of this seemed to happen at the San Fernando Academy, a few weeks ago with the presentation of Baldeweg, Moneo and Bohigas, where you could see reflected the discomfort with which they expressed themselves and seemed to recognize each other in the videos that motivated the act), so Gehry was quick to point out "Let it be clear that I continue working".

 Trajectory.